manland/slides-angularjs/NousDeveloppeur/data3/angularjs.md

 $variable=testvar,childvar(child,test,test2)
 ```

-More complexe variables can be used.
+More complex variables can be used.

 **The JSON files must be in `yoga_aliases` directory in the ressources directory.**

-It can contain all files you want, the name of file is not used, but its need to finish by .json.
+It can contain all files you want, the name of file is not used, but it needs to finish by .json.

-We use a file, for a view in our application, and each file contain all requests aliases for this view.
+We use a file, for a view in our application, and each file contains all requests aliases for this view.

-A variable can be defined in one file and used in other.
-And a file can be contain only aliase or only variable, its as you want.
+A variable can be defined in one file and used in an other one.
+And a file can contain only aliases or only variables, it's as you want.

 To resume :